What the spring 2026 data means for anyone deploying an agentic fleet.

 Five implications fall out of the spring 2026 data.

 A demo is not a deployment.
 Pilots succeed at near-universal rates.
-78–97% of large enterprises now have agentic AI in trial.
+78 to 97% of large enterprises now have agentic AI in trial.
 Production at scale lags well below 25%.
 The polished pilot in the sales call has almost nothing to do with whether the agent survives its first six months in production.

 Governance is the differentiator, not the tax.
 Sinch’s finding that better-governed organizations have higher rollback rates is counterintuitive but important.
 They are not failing more.
 They are catching more.
 If you are not rolling anything back, the question isn’t whether your agents are perfect.
 It’s whether your monitoring is broken.

 Security-first buying is now the default.
 Six months ago, model selection led the RFP.
-KPMG’s March 2026 data shows the top criterion is now whether the agent can be governed, audited, and held accountable.
+After CSA’s April 2026 data showing 88% of organizations experiencing AI agent security incidents and 60% unable to quickly terminate a misbehaving agent, the top criterion is now whether the agent can be governed, audited, and held accountable.
 Buyers who haven’t updated their evaluation templates will end up with vendors optimized for the wrong things.

 What this means for the kind of partner you need